alastairblackwood/WAFF-T3A2/README.md

 # WAFF-T3A2

-To start servers (both front & backend):
+To start MongoDB backend run:

-npm run dev
+npm start